chestnuttree/XMind-bill/README.md

 ## start

-Run `npn run start` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to http://localhost:4200/.
 The application will automatically reload if you change any of the source files.